apache/apex-core/operator_development.md

 Ports
 -----

-The operators in the DAG are connected together via directed flows called streams.
+Operators in a DAG are connected together via directed flows called streams.
 Each stream has end-points located on the operators called ports.
-The ports again fall into two types.
+Therea are two types of ports.

 1.  **Input Port** - This is a port through which an operator accepts input tuples from an upstream operator.